jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <div class="center">
 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/RapidUnrealisticBedlingtonterrier' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div></div>
-<figcaption>Two comedians talking about making money on Main Street.
-Now that they can make internet podcasts, they're both liberated from Industrial Age television broadcasters.
-Even ones with black belts.
+<figcaption>We need to face-down more Industrial Age power-brokers.
+Even the ones with black belts.
 Credit: <a href="https://www.youtube.com/watch?v=b_yboxM33gg">JRE.</a> <a href="https://gfycat.com/ifr/RapidUnrealisticBedlingtonterrier">Reader Mode.</a>
 </figcaption>

 The changing of the guard, from the Industrial Age to the Internet Age, is basically what this book is about.
 To liberate more people from the gatekeepers, we need a new philosophy that eliminates antagonism.